nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Solaris 11 and Omnios share similar configuration to Solaris 10.
 There are a couple of manual things we have to do, but they are trivial.
 Solaris 11/Omnios will use TLS and sudo should just work.

-Below is a copy of Solaris 10 for the service account, here as a reference.
+Below is for the service account like in the previous section, here as a reference.

 .. code-block:: ldif